Coherent quantum hairy black holes from gravitational decoupling: regularity, geodesics, and scalar ringdown: Effective source in the coherent quantum GD hairy solution

-The relation $\rho=-p_r$ indicates a vacuum-like equation of state in the radial direction near the center.
 The first term on the right-hand side of Eq. (\ref{eq: total energy density}) corresponds to a Gaussian mass distribution of width $R_{\rm s}$, the second one reproduces the regularized electromagnetic contribution, and the remaining terms encode the nontrivial hairy corrections.
 The Gaussian factor ensures that the mass density is exponentially suppressed at large distances and finite at the origin, while the charge contribution is softened relative to the classical $r^{-4}$ behavior due to the Dawson function term.
 The hairy parameter $\alpha$ controls the strength of deviations from the pure coherent quantum RN core.